 If a student does not resume coursework when they return from a leave of absence, they are removed from the program according to the process outlined in the Progress Standards section of this catalog.

 VIII.
 Tuition, Fees, and Refunds

 Enrollment Charges

-Quantic School of Business and Technology tuition and fees by program:
+Valar Institute at Quantic School of Business and Technology tuition and fees by program: